IELTS Speaking 2026: Top Tips & Proven Strategies

 Incorporating idiomatic expressions, phrasal verbs, and colloquialisms in your responses can show the examiner that you have a good command of the language.
 These expressions are often used in everyday English and can add flavor and personality to your speech.

-To learn more idiomatic expressions, you can use a dictionary or an online resource that lists common expressions and their meanings.
 Once you have learned some expressions, practice using them in your speaking practice to get used to incorporating them into your speech naturally.
+Record yourself using these expressions in different contexts to ensure proper usage.

 Show good grammar and sentence structures

 Good grammar and sentence structure are important in demonstrating your ability to communicate effectively in English.
-Make sure that your sentences are grammatically correct and that you use a variety of sentence structures, such as complex sentences and compound sentences.
+Band 8 speakers use a wide range of structures naturally and appropriately, with only occasional errors.

 Also Read: Top 9 Benefits of Preparing for the IELTS Test